 Bungalow residence in Stevensville, Michigan thought to be that of Fred Dane but on December 14, 1929, after St. Joseph Police Officer Charles Skelly was gunned down, it was learned that Fred Dane was actually Fred "Killer" Burke.
 Residence is located on Red Arrow Highway south of Glenlord Road on the east side of road.
-Structure is still standing, however has been converted over to the business of Coldwell Banker.
+Structure is still standing, however has been converted over to the business of Coldwell Banker Real Estate.

 When Deputies made entry into the residence of Fred "Killer" Burke, they forced open a locked upstairs closet and found: